brianwalczak/Bitwarden-Auto-Backup-Manager/README.md

 ## Installation

-To install the Bitwarden Auto-Backup Manager, simply visit our <a href='https://github.com/BrianWalczak/Bitwarden-Auto-Backup-Manager/releases'>releases page</a> and download the Windows executable.
+To install the Bitwarden Auto-Backup Manager, simply visit our <a href='https://github.com/BrianWalczak/Bitwarden-Auto-Backup-Manager/releases'>releases page</a> and download the installer for your platform (Windows, macOS, or Linux).
 Then, launch the app and configure your settings to enable automatic backups on your device.

 We communicate directly with the Bitwarden API to get the latest update of your encrypted Bitwarden vault and save it as a backup with your Bitwarden Desktop configurations (using the active account on the Bitwarden Desktop app).